Georgia vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 25, 2021

 - Georgia has two wins against the spread in three games this season.

-- Georgia's games this year have eclipsed the over/under two times in three opportunities (66.7%).
+- Georgia's games this year have hit the over on two of three set point totals (66.7%).

-- Georgia is 1-1 against the spread and 2-0 overall this season when the team puts up more than 28.3 points.
+- Georgia is 1-1 against the spread and 2-0 overall this season when the team scores more than 28.3 points.

-- Georgia is 1-1 against the spread and 2-0 overall when the team picks up over 393.7 yards.
+- In games that Georgia churns out over 393.7 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Bulldogs have turned the ball over six times this season, five more turnovers than the Commodores have forced (1).